College of Education - Undergraduate

 - ENG 308 Teaching Reading: The Necessary Skills

-- MTH 221 or 222 or 223 Mathematics for Elementary Teachers I or II or III
+- MTH 221 and 222, or 223 Mathematics for Elementary Teachers I and II or III

 4. Advisor Recommendations

-One from the teaching major advisor/department (Elementary and Secondary General Education only) and another from a College of Education advisor.
+One from the content area major advisor/department (Elementary and Secondary General Education only) and another from a College of Education advisor.